ohpyupi/study.security-plus/security-basics.md

   * Download and run exploits created by others without having a full understanding of the exploits
 * Penetration Testers
 * Scriptivist
-  * Use hacking to promot a political or ideological agenda
+  * Use hacking to promote a political or ideological agenda

 ### Security Principles
 * Least Principle